Moving to the Netherlands: Guide to Dutch visas and permits

-If you want to stay in the Netherlands for more than three months, unless you're a national from an EU/EEA member state or Switzerland, you may have to apply for a provisional residence permit (MVV) to enter the Netherlands and/or residence permit – and may have to take an integration exam.
+If you want to stay in the Netherlands for more than three months, unless you're a national from an EU/EEA member state or Switzerland, you may have to apply for a long-term entry visa (MVV) to enter the Netherlands and a residence permit – plus you may have to take an integration exam.

 Not everyone needs an MVV.
 If you do, you can apply for the MVV and the residence permit at the same time in one single process called the Entry and Residence Procedure (TEV) procedure.
 Both permits are granted at the same time; you are issued with the MVV, which allows entry into the country, and you collect the residence document from an IND desk within two weeks of your arrival.

 If you don’t need an MVV, you can still apply for a residence permit through the TEV procedure from outside the Netherlands, or from the IND after you arrive.
 To check whether you need an MVV or residence permit, and for information on the application process, see our guide to Dutch provisional residence permits (MVV) and temporary residence permits.

 Dutch resident permits for different purposes of stay

 You must apply for a residence permit depending on your purpose of stay.
 Each Dutch permit has its own conditions, requirements, restrictions and length of validity.
 For more information, read the relevant article depending on your individual circumstances:

 - Joining a relative or spouse who is from EU/EEA/Switzerland

 - Joining a relative or spouse who is a non-EU/EEA/Swiss family member

 - Residence permits for employees